 It is known the fact that writing things down helps us memorize and picture those things better.
 Make a list of your resolutions to give you the change to analyze, picture and stick to them.

 Disappointment is one of the biggest enemies of a resolution.
 We are disappointed that we don’t get the results that we expect and we give up.
 Before taking the commitment to stick to a resolution, be honest with yourself:

 - are you really going to stick to it?

 - are there enough and real benefits if you stick to it?

 Related: Here’s Why New Year Resolutions Fail

 5. Take baby steps

-If you know that you are just like me, and a miracle lasts no longer that 3 days, start with baby steps.
+If you know that you are just like me, and a miracle lasts no longer than 3 days, start with baby steps.
 Don’t set anything big and fancy.
 Start with very small things like, drink an extra glass of water each day or wake up 30 mins earlier than usual.
-Once you achieve this small milestones, you can go bigger.
+Once you achieve this small milestone, you can go bigger.
 It’s important to have a solid base. :)